andrevidela/Research-report/Thesis/Literature review.md

 NOTE: (I should re-read this one to find more about the expected uses at the time)

-## Deforestation Wadler 1988
+## Applications

+Soon after the development of linear types, they appeared in a paper aimed at optimising away redundant allocations when manipulating lists: The deforestation algorithm.

-Deforestation is a small algorithm proposed to avoid extranious allocation when performing list operations in a programming language close to System-F. This algorithm did not end up being used in practice in GHC (it was replaced by fold/unfold, TODO: find the reference) but it showed promise in the sense that it was relying on the linearity of operations.
-This assumption that operations on lists must be linear was made to avoid performing an effect twice which would end up in an ill-defined tree-less program.
-This is notable because it is the first instance of a use for linearity in the context of performance.
+Deforestation (Wadler ref) is a small algorithm proposed to avoid extranious allocation when performing list operations in a programming language close to System-F.  The assumption that operations on lists must be linear was made to avoid duplicating operations.
+If a program was non-linear, the optimisation would duplicate each of the computation associated with the non-linear variable, making the resulting program less efficient.

-While deforestation itself might not be the algorithm that we want to implement today, it is likely we can come up with a similar, or even better, set of optimisation rules in idris2.
+While deforestation itself might not be the algorithm that we want to implement today, it is likely we can come up with a similar, or even better, set of optimisation rules in idris2 by relying on linearity.
+In this case linearity avoid duplicating computation, this idea was again investigated in "Once upon a Type" which formalises the detection of linear variables and uses this information for safe inlining.
+Indeed arbitrarily inlining functions might result in duplicated computation (just like in the deforestation algorithm).
+Beside inlining and mutation, another way to use linear types for performance is memory space mutation.

-## Is there a use for linear types & Linear types can change the world, Wadler 1991

-I will lump those two papers together because they serve and show the same thing with regards to linear types.
-Linear types can be used for in-place update and mutation instead of relying on copying.
+Linear types ca change the world (Walder 1991) show that Linear types can be used for in-place update and mutation instead of relying on copying.
 And they both provide programming API that make use of linear defintions and linear data in order to showcase where and how the code differ in both performance and API.

-However the weakness of both those results is that the API exposed to the programmer relies on a continuation, which is largely seen as unacceptable user experience (ask your local javascript developer what they think of "callback hell").
+However the weakness of this result is that the API exposed to the programmer relies on a continuation, which is largely seen as unacceptable user experience (ask your local javascript developer what they think of "callback hell").
 However, we can probably reuse the ideas proposed there and rephrase them in the context of Idris2 in order to provide a more user-friendly API for this feature, maybe even make it transparent for the user.

-## Reference counting as a computational interpretation of linear logic, 1995
+This API problem carries over to another way linear types can be useful: Memory management and reference counting.

 It turns out that linear types can also be used to replace entirely the memory management system, this paper shows that a simple calculus augmented with memory management primitives can make use of linearity in order to control memory allocation and deallocation using linear types.

 This breakthrough is not without compromises either.
 The calculus is greatly simplified for modern standards and the amount of manual labour required from the developper to explicitly share a value is jarring in this day and age.
 What's more, it is not clear how to merge this approach with modern implementation of linearity (such a Quantitative Type Theory).
 While this paper seems quite far removed from our end goal of a transparent but powerful memory optimisation it suggest some interesting relation between data/codata and resource management (linear infinite streams?).

+### Invertible functions

+More recently, linear types and linear functions have been useful in order to describe and study _invertible functions_, that is, functions that have an inverse such that their action can be undone.
+For example the function `+ 1` can is invertible and its effect is to subtract `1` from a value that was modified by `+1`.

 ## Practical affine types